defi-wonderland/op-handbook/docs/stack/op-stack.md

 The data must be *append-only* and *publicly accessible*.
 On Ethereum, this usually means calldata in L1 transactions or EIP-4844 blobs.
 Blobs are large chunks of data attached to blocks, designed to store L2 transaction data more efficiently.

 :::info
-EIP-4844 — proto-danksharding — introduces blobs as a cheaper, scalable form of data availability.
+EIP-4844 (proto-danksharding) introduces blobs as a cheaper, scalable form of data availability.
 You can think of it as native DA for rollups.
 :::

 ### Derivation